ali-ouarzazi/ali-ouarzazi/README.md

 I am a detail-driven developer and coordinator with over 4 years of hands-on experience managing digital projects from concept to launch.
 I specialize in bridging the gap between technical execution and strategic oversight, ensuring user-focused deliverables that stay on brand and on time.

-## 📂 Featured Projects
+## 📂 Featured Projects on GitHub

-- **zentime** – A modern productivity app built with Next.js, TypeScript, and Tailwind CSS, featuring advanced state management with Zustand.
+- **zentime** > A modern productivity app built with Next.js, TypeScript, and Tailwind CSS, featuring advanced state management with Zustand.
-- **supdecoproject** – A robust Student Management System developed for Sup de Co Marrakech using Laravel and MySQL, featuring automated certificate generation.
+- **supdecoproject** > A robust Student Management System developed for Sup de Co Marrakech using Laravel and MySQL, featuring automated certificate generation.
-- **wp-devboard** – A specialized developer dashboard leveraging TypeScript and Vite.
+- **wp-devboard** > A specialized developer dashboard leveraging TypeScript and Vite.
-- **wemaintenance** – A high-performance interface built using Vanilla JS.
+- **wemaintenance** > A high-performance interface built using Vanilla JS.
-- **weddingartv4bts** – A frontend organization platform for wedding ceremonies.
+- **weddingartv4bts** > A frontend organization platform for wedding ceremonies.

 ## 🛠️ Skills